UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 The above comparison showed a promising result, however, it is still unclear whether sHSP or Glutathione contribute more to the alleviation of the heat stress.
 Therefore, graphs with only sHSP or Glutathione were plotted below.

-{{ '/assets/images/Model/sHSP_model_TEMP1.png#graph output under high temperature with only sHSP addedSPLIT/assets/images/Model/Glutathione_model_TEMP1.png#graph output under high temperature with only Glutathione added' | sideBySide }}
+{{ '/assets/images/Model/sHSP_model_TEMP1.png#Figure 5: graph output under high temperature with only sHSP addedSPLIT/assets/images/Model/Glutathione_model_TEMP1.png#Figure 6: graph output under high temperature with only Glutathione added' | sideBySide }}

 From the graph, we can conclude that Glutathione is the main helper as expected since its main function is to reduce the ROS level inside the cell which is the main cause of protein misfolding.